All 5 books, Edward Tufte paperback $180

+First, the goal of using area to represent market capitalization is to direct attention and give an effective macro/micro reading.
+Bigger companies and sectors get more visual emphasis than smaller ones.
 The macro/micro reading comes from combining colors and areas: e.g. if you look at the map across the room you get an instant sense of a key stock market summary statistic, the overall market-cap weighted performance.
 This kind of "glanceability" and attention management is critical for viewers in a hurry.
 On the other hand, precise market cap comparisons--problematic due to the area encoding--are generally not important to traders.

 Second, the original version of the map had more text, including a ticker symbol inside each company's rectangle.
 But the more we used and tested the map, the more text we removed.
 We discovered the company labels interfered with a quick reading of the display.
 And, surprisingly to us, test users rapidly learned which rectangles corresponded to which sectors and industries, and even the location of many of the companies--for habitual users, the display becomes like a geographic map of a familiar region where labels are redundant.
 Compare the maps on pp. 17-19 of VDQI or pp. 40-41 of Envisioning Information.
 Even so, given the needs of first-time users I'm still not sure we made the right decision, and there may well be a way to put more text on the screen without hurting the overall legibility.